Best Telemedicine for Mounjaro (2026)

 Can I get Mounjaro for weight loss without diabetes?

 Mounjaro is FDA-approved only for type 2 diabetes.
-For weight loss, Zepbound (same medication) is the FDA-approved option.
-However, some providers may prescribe Mounjaro off-label.
+For weight loss, Zepbound (same medication) is the FDA-approved option at $299-449/mo via LillyDirect.

 Why is Mounjaro so expensive?

 Brand-name medications carry high R&D and manufacturing costs.
 Without insurance, retail prices exceed $1,000/month.
-LillyDirect and compounded alternatives offer more affordable access.
+LillyDirect Zepbound at $299/mo offers the same medication at 70% less.

 How long does it take to see results with Mounjaro?